-Dakin's Community Spay/Neuter Clinic is New England's largest spay/neuter provider and offers high quality, affordable spay or neuter surgery.
+Dakin's Community Spay/Neuter Clinic is the region's largest spay/neuter provider and offers high-quality, accessible spay or neuter surgery.
 The Clinic is an essential part of Dakin Humane Society's efforts to protect and care for animals in our community.

 Frequently Asked Questions